Who Put An End To Donna’s Life In Downpatrick?

 The Queen’s Quarter Whodunit Hunt is a self-guided, walking murder mystery trail in Belfast.

-- Along the clue route discover a wealth of history with impressive architecture in many buildings that you pass, especially around the university.
+- Discover a wealth of history with impressive architecture in many buildings that you pass, especially around the university.
 Learn about the development of this area (which wasn’t even part of Belfast in the 1800’s) and characters who shaped it in prior generations, follow in the footsteps of a king… and more!
 If time allows, visit beautiful Botanic Gardens towards the end of your clue hunt too.

 - The clue route is less than 2 miles (3 km).

-- Whodunit Hunt booklet packed with over 30 clues to solve in a booklet containing several pieces of extra historical info.
+- Booklet packed with over 30 clues to solve as well as several pieces of extra historical info.

-- Accessibility – fairly flat route, with one moderate hill.
+- Accessibility – fairly flat route, with one very moderate hill.

 - Refreshments – there are many tempting restaurants, cafes, and coffee shops along the route, especially on Botanic Avenue.